PAIS Standards for Accreditation

 PAIS (Pennsylvania Association of Independent Schools) Commission for Accreditation examines the school’s compliance with evaluative standards before recommending accreditation for ratification by the PAIS Board of Directors.

-- Health & Safety
+9. Health and Safety

-- Physical Plant
+10. Physical Plant

 The PAIS accreditation standards are periodically reviewed and updated.

 1. The school has a clearly delineated vision, mission, and philosophy that defines its purposes and guides the community in articulating its goals, academic program, daily operations, and strategic planning.

 2. The governing body of the school consistently exercises its strategic and fiduciary duties and is guided by the NAIS Principles of Good Practice